poseidon-framework/poseidon-schema/janno_details.md

 If a sample is radiocarbon dated (`Date_Type = C14`), then the three columns `Date_C14_Labnr`, `Date_C14_Uncal_BP` and `Date_C14_Uncal_BP_Err` can be filled.
 Each of these can hold multiple values separated by `;` to allow for multiple radiocarbon dates for each aDNA sample.
 With multiple values the number and order of values in the columns should of course be equal.

 Each radiocarbon date has a unique identifier: the Lab number.
-It consists of a [Lab Code](http://www.radiocarbon.org/Info/labcodes.html) issued by the journal [Radiocarbon](https://www.cambridge.org/core/journals/radiocarbon) for each laboratory and a serial number.
+It consists of a [Lab code](http://www.radiocarbon.org/Info/labcodes.html) issued by the journal [Radiocarbon](https://www.cambridge.org/core/journals/radiocarbon) for each laboratory and a serial number.
 This lab code makes the date well identifiable and should be reported in `Date_C14_Labnr` with the Lab code separated from the number with a minus symbol.

+The uncalibrated radiocarbon measurement can be described by a Gaussian distribution with mean and standard deviation.
+So the column `Date_C14_Uncal_BP` holds the mean of that distribution in years before present (BP) as usually reported by radiocarbon laboratories.
+The age is always a positive integer value starting from a zero that corresponds to 1950 AD.
+The column `Date_C14_Uncal_BP_Err` holds the respective standard deviation for each date in years.
+This should be the 1-sigma distance, so that the probability that the actual uncalibrated age of the measured sample is within the `Date_C14_Uncal_BP`±`Date_C14_Uncal_BP_Err` range is about 68%.

 # Genetic summary data